STEM4All – STEM-Based Fun for Ages 6 to 99

 Students’ Question Time | University of Stuttgart

 Students’ question time offers school students the opportunity to interact with undergraduate students, doctoral candidates and lecturers.
 It’s the place to be for anyone with questions about studying physics, teacher training or more general issues.
 It’s also an ideal forum for those who have always wanted to try something out but don’t have the equipment they need, for those with in-depth questions about what they are currently learning in class or those who are interested in a subject that is not covered at school.

 Mathematics Seminar Grades 8 to 10 | University of Stuttgart

-For Students Aged 17 and over, Prospective University Students and First-Year Undergraduates
+For Students from Age 17, Prospective University Students and First-Year Undergraduates

 Online Programs | RWTH Aachen University